Context

 Streamlining the experience

-I worked with the content marketing director and an SEO specialist to understand what taxonomies would be most beneficial for users, as well as the editorial team.
-We also examined how we could safely streamline without losing search authority and traffic.
+I worked with the content marketing director and an SEO specialist to understand what taxonomies would be most beneficial to the editorial team, as well as our end users.
+We also considered how we could safely streamline without losing search authority and traffic.

 Acquisition and retention spike post-launch